Although she never married, Jane Austen did become engaged — for one night

 From the letters she wrote to her sister, Cassandra, and other family members, one can see that Austen was proud of her writing.
 She enjoyed discussing her latest work, sharing news about a novel’s progress at the printer, and offering advice on the craft of writing to other aspiring authors in the family.
 She also carefully tracked comments made by family members and friends about Mansfield Park and Emma and referred to Prideand Prejudice as her “own darling child.”
 Austen continued writing throughout her adult life until just before she died in July of 1817.

-READ More: How to Send Photos to Phone
+READ More: How to Write a Short Story

 Austen’s life was not limited to a sheltered country existence